avrilcodes/avrilcodes/README.md

 - :sparkles: I’m currently Javascript & jquery.
-- 😄 Pronouns: she/her
+- :two_hearts: Pronouns: she/her
-- ⚡ Fun fact: My name means April in French but I was born in July.
+- :rose: Fun fact: My name means April in French but I was born in July :joy:.

-> Don't be afraid to live up in the sky - Pharell
+> **Don't be afraid to live up in the sky - Pharell** :cloud: